spyduck007/LogAnalyzer/README.md

 - `success`
 - `bytes`

-This abstraction allows different protocols (HTTP and SSH) to be analyzed using a common temporal and behavioral model.
+This abstraction allows HTTP and SSH activity to be analyzed using the same temporal model.

 ---